GitExl/WhackEd4/README.md

 Dependencies
 ------------
-WhackEd4 is built with Python 3.7, wxPython 4.1 and PyAudio.
-The user interface is designed using wxFormBuilder.
+WhackEd4 is built with Python 3.9, wxPython 4.1.1 and PyAudio.
+The user interface is designed wxFormBuilder.
 To build the setup executable you will need cx_Freeze and Inno Setup.